iabhishekmehra/iabhishekmehra/README.md

 - 🌱 I’m currently learning python from scratch.
 - 💞️ I’m looking to collaborate on any python project.
 - ✨ If you were interested in learning python together don't hesitate to send a email.
-- 📫 Reach me through emails "iabhishehmehra@icloud.com" or "abhishekbantaye@gmail.com".
+- 📫 Reach me through email "iabhishehmehra@icloud.com" or "abhishekbantaye@gmail.com".

 <!---